 Get out there and do things.
 Action is the antidote to depression.
 It’s the only thing that breaks down the paralysis of isolation and loss of will.
 Lose yourself in a higher purpose, find your calling that will give meaning to your life and build hope in the future.

 In other words, do all those things you can’t possibly do when you’re severely depressed.
-Despite the considerable insight and wisdom behind much of this advice, the recommended programs often boil down to a set of directives that sound like platitudes.
+Whatever insight might lie behind such advice, the recommended programs often boil down to a set of directives that sound like platitudes.